Louise Caselotti: Operatic

-Caselotti debuted with the San Carlo Opera Company in Los Angeles in 1927 in that city's Philharmonic Auditorium.
-She was particularly noted for having sung the title role in Carmen more than four hundred times, and she also appeared notably as Azucena in Il Trovatore.
+Caselotti made her professional debut in 1927 with the San Carlo Grand Opera Company at the Los Angeles Philharmonic Auditorium.
+Her portrayal of Carmen became her signature, and she performed the role throughout the Americas, including a highly acclaimed run in Havana, Cuba, at age 16.
+She was particularly noted for having sung the title role in Carmen more than four hundred times, and she also appeared notably as Azucena in Il trovatore.